 “Kiyro.
 Are you alright?”
 Eve asked out of concern.
 She peered up at him while she lightly shook his sleeves.

 Kiyro returned back to reality in seconds.
 “I’m fine.”
 He lightly pushed her hands aside.
-He turned his head towards Isabel who glanced at him with concern as well.
-For a split moment, his eyes matched with Isabel and she quickly looked away embarrassed.
-He couldn’t help but slightly smile.
+He turned his head towards Isabel, who also looked concerned at him.
+For a split moment, his eyes matched Isabel’s, and she quickly looked away, embarrassed.
+He couldn’t help but smile slightly.

-“What do you think Kiyro?
+“What do you think, Kiyro?
 Fire and Ice is a book store.
-What do you think we need for us to go there for?”
+What do you think we need for us to go there?”
 Eve asked again.

-“That’s what we all agreed on as well, but these day and age we find information through the web.
-What purpose would a book serve?” asked Alex.
+“That’s what we all agreed on as well, but these days and age, we find information through the web.
+So what purpose would a book serve?” asked Alex.

-“Well, there are people still to this day that would buy books for old times sake.
-It’s the feeling the rough or smooth texture of reading a book in-between the finger, opening the crisp new page, and the smell of new books that makes it worth reading,” said Isabel.
+“Well, there are still people who would buy books for old time’s sake.
+But, it’s the feeling of the rough or smooth texture of reading a book in-between the finger, opening the crisp new page, and the smell of new books that makes it worth reading,” said Isabel.

 “What you are saying is weird.”

-“We are arriving to Midtown.
+“We are arriving in Midtown.
 Midtown.”
 A muffled voice of the intercom speaking loudly with a gruff male voice.

 “This is our stop,” said Jack.
 He walked towards the door.

 “The sun is too bright.
-I wish for one day that the sun was blocked so the harsh sun doesn’t damage my skin.
-I start breaking out if I don’t put on sun block,” said Jack.
+I wish the sun was blocked for one day so the harsh sun doesn’t damage my skin.
+I start breaking out if I don’t put on sunblock,” said Jack.
 He rummaged through his pocket and pulled out a small sunblock.